-- assessing cumulative effects on safety of equipment failures and modifications including temporary modifications; - reviewing modifications and related testing plans to ascertain that they meet the safety requirements and do not compromise safety; - performing a specific safety review for non-routine activities and special tests; - reviewing the safety of outages; - reviewing the effectiveness of the safety management system and its implementation against the best international practices; and reviewing changes to the management system including organizational changes; - reviewing proposed corrective actions based on audits and reviews;
+- reviewing the safety related aspects of plant operation; - reviewing malfunctions, failures and precursors to assess their importance to safety and suggesting actions both to correct adverse situations and to improve safety; - reviewing proposals for modification to ascertain that they promote safety; - reviewing the effectiveness of the safety management system and its implementation against the best international practices; and - suggesting corrective actions and/or modifications. - 6.47.

-6.38.6.47.
 Safety reviews should be conducted in sufficient depth to ensure that all issues and questions raised by the review can be satisfactorily resolved.
-Safety review activities should be performed by personnel who have sufficient education, nuclear experience, expertise and training to allow a thorough understanding and evaluation of the items reviewed.

-6.39.6.48.
-The self-assessment of operational safety is an important safety review mechanism that the operating organization can use to improve safety.
+Safety review activities should be performed by personnel who have sufficient education, nuclear experience, expertise and training to allow a thorough understanding and evaluation of the items reviewed. - 6.48.
+In some countries the self-assessment of operational safety has been identified as an important safety review mechanism that the operating organization can use to improve safety.
 Self-assessment is a structured, objective and visible procedure or set of procedures whereby individuals, groups and management within an operating organization evaluate the effectiveness of their own operational safety against predetermined targets, goals and other performance expectations.
-The self-assessment process is only complete when the corrective actions have been implemented and their adequacy has been confirmed.-
+The selfassessment process is only complete when the corrective actions have been implemented and their adequacy has been confirmed.
+More information on the self-assessment programme can be found in Ref.
+[14].

-6.40.6.49.
-In addition, periodic safety reviews should be performed to substantiate a high level of safety throughout the operating lifetime of the plant as required by Ref.[1].
-The results of periodic safety reviews should be used, for example:

-- to confirm that the nuclear power plant or individual items can be operated safely for a defined period of future operation; - to identify and evaluate factors that could limit safe operation during the defined period; - to revise the existing safety analysis report to meet current national and international safety standards and operating experiencepractices; - to provide input to long term operation studies; - - to support decision making process for license renewal and/or for long term operation.
+- 6.49.
+In addition, periodic safety reviews should be performed to substantiate continued safe and reliable plant operation.
+The results of periodic safety reviews should be used, for example: - to confirm that the nuclear power plant or individual items can be operated safely for a defined period of future operation; - to identify and evaluate factors that could limit safe operation during the defined period; - to revise the existing safety analysis report to meet current safety standards and requirements; and - to provide input to life extension studies. - 6.50.

-6.41.6.50.
 The prime responsibility for performing periodic safety reviews rests with the operating organization.
 The scope and periodicity of a periodic safety review should either be specified by the regulatory body or be developed by the operating organization and agreed upon with the regulatory body.
-Additional guidance on periodic safety reviews can be found in Ref.[15].
+Additional guidance on periodic safety reviews can be found in Ref.
+[15].

-NUCLEAR SECURITY PHYSICAL PROTECTION
+PHYSICAL PROTECTION

-Ref.[1] requires: Requirement 17: Consideration of objectives of nuclear security in safety programmes

-The operating organization shall ensure that the implementation of safety requirements and security requirements satisfies both safety objectives and security objectives.

-The nuclear safety and security measures have the common aim of protecting people, society and the environment from the radiological hazards.

-Security measures and safety measures have to be designed and implemented in an integrated manner so that security measures do not compromise safety and safety measures do not compromise security.

-Additional guidance on the physical protection of nuclear power plants and nuclear materials can be found in IAEA Nuclear Security Series publications, especially in the Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 13 [16A] and Physical Protection of Nuclear Material and Nuclear Facilities (Implementation of INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 27-G [32].

-[CR42]

-6.42.
-The operating organization should provide physical protection that prevents or deters unauthorized access, intrusion, theft, surface attack and internal or external sabotage of systems important to safety and nuclear materials.

-6.43.
-The operating organization should have plans and procedures in place to provide physical protection of the site through vehicle entrance and exit control, vehicle parking and traffic control and personnel access control.
+- 6.51.
+The operating organization should provide physical protection that prevents or deters unauthorized access, intrusion, theft, surface attack and internal or external sabotage of systems important to safety and nuclear materials. - 6.52.
+The operating organization should have plans and procedures in place to provide physical protection of the site through vehicle entrance and exit control, vehicle parking and traffic control and personnel access control. - 6.53.

-6.44.
 Protection against external or internal malevolent actions which could jeopardize safety should be provided.
-Consideration should therefore be given to:

--access controls around the site and within the plant area;

-- access rules to be observed for different zones of the site, and provisions to detect and prevent or delay unauthorized entry; - -establishment of procedures for access authorization; - communication systems to be used.
+Consideration should therefore be given to: - access controls around the site and within the plant area; - access rules to be observed for different zones of the site, and provisions to detect and prevent or delay unauthorized entry; - establishment of procedures for access authorization;

+- selection and training of physical protection personnel; and - communication systems to be used.

+6.54.
 Appropriate physical protection arrangements should be implemented as soon as any plant items important to safety are received on the site, before commencement of commissioning, and in any case before the arrival of fuel on the site.
 Additional information on the physical protection of nuclear power plants and nuclear materials can be found in Ref.
-Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Revision 5) Recommendations IAEA Nuclear Security Series No. 13 [16A] and, Establishing the Nuclear Security Infrastructure for a Nuclear Power Programme Implementing guide IAEA Nuclear Security Series No. 19 [16B].
+[16].